Types of Drill Bits

 - Depth stops let you set the depth to which you drill.

-	Proper drill bit maintenance is not much different from most tools, and

-	it helps prolong the life of your drill bits and keeps them ready to go

-	for the next job.
-Caring for your drill bits can also be a matter of

-	safety; dull or damaged drill bits can create problem both in the work

-	and for the worker.
+Proper drill bit maintenance is not much different from maintenance for most tools, and it helps prolong the life of your drill bits and keeps them ready for the next job.
+Caring for your drill bits can also be a matter of safety; dull or damaged drill bits can create problems both in the work and for the worker.

 Basic drill bit maintenance:

 - Let the drill bit cool off after you have finished your project.

 - Wipe the drill and drill bit with a clean, dry towel.